rngadam/uwh/specification.md

 - The intersection between a line guideline and a position guideline is where the corresponding player goal to optimally position themselves is
   - example : where the red forward guideline intersects the red left guideline is where player 1 of the red team will try to move to to ideally position themselves
 - Guidelines are suggested relative to the player who has puck.

+### Realistc movements

+Allow players to keep moving even after reaching their designated position (add some “jitter” or “patrolling” around their guideline target).
+Make sure players with the puck keep moving forward, not just stop at their target.
+Encourage players to dive again as soon as their breath is recovered and there’s a reason to act (e.g., puck is loose, or a teammate needs support).
+Add a small random offset or “wander” to target positions so players don’t stack up.
+Ensure the puck is always being pushed or flicked, not just held indefinitely.
+I will update the AI logic to:

+Make players with the puck always try to advance toward the opponent’s goal.
+Make players without the puck “patrol” or “orbit” around their guideline target, not just stop.
+Add a small random offset to each player’s target to avoid clustering.
+Make players more eager to dive and chase the puck or support teammates.

 ### Field Orientation and On-Screen Labels